leonid-pishchulin/poseval/README.md

-# Evaluation of Multi-Person Pose Estimation and Tracking on PoseTrack Dataset
+# Evaluation of Multi-Person Pose Estimation and Tracking

 Created by Leonid Pishchulin